 Suppose you get a blue screen of death issue, including a “CLOCK WATCHDOG TIMEOUT” error message.
 It could happen because of corrupted hardware drivers, an overclocked CPU, and faulty RAM models.
 The “Clock_Watchdog_Timeout” error can crash the system and restart your computer.

 This error does not happen immediately after booting the pc; it usually occurs in the middle of the work.
-Some users reported getting the error Clock_Watchdog_Timeout frequently or even multiple times a day.
+Some users reported getting the error Clock_Watchdog_Timeout frequently or multiple times a day.
 In this blog, we are talking about fixing the Clock Watchdog Timeout error in Windows 11 or 10.

 7 Ways to Fix the CLOCK WATCHDOG TIMEOUT in Windows 11/10

 - Run an SFC scan